djpedregal/SSpace/README.md

 2. New **SS** function runs SSmodel, SSestim, SSvalidate and SSsmooth sequentially with the same syntax than SSmodel.
 This saves a lot of tedious repetitive calls to these functions.
 3. New model and template: **SampleSH.m** for seasonal heteroskedasticity.
 This is an implementation of BSM with dummy seasonality with the possibility of selecting different variances for each seasonal factor (see Proietti, T, 1998, Seasonal Heteroscedasticity and Trends, Journal of Forecasting, VOL. 17, 1-17.
 4. New model and template: **SampleDHRt.m** for DHR modelling with time varying periods, compulsory with rapidly sampled data.
 It is used in companion to dhrMatrix.m function.
+5. Tobit Kalman filter on general linear models are now available!!